A TIP IN THE RIGHT DIRECTION

 Navigating the UK's New Gratuity Rules

-Despite the recent change in Government, the changes to the way tips, gratuities, and service charges are handled in the workplace will still come into effect on 1 October 2024.
+Despite the recent change in Government, the changes to the way tips, gratuities, and service charges are handled in the workplace will still come into effect today - 1st October 2024.

 These new rules, formalised under the Employment (Allocation of Tips) Act 2023, are designed to ensure fairness and transparency in the distribution of tips.
 This article provides a background to the need for the new legislation, a summary of its key provisions, and an explanation of what it means for UK employers.